Kathryn Lynch

 Biography

-Kathryn Lynch (b.
-1961), received her MFA from the University of Pennsylvania in 1990.
-She has participated in several residency programmes including, the Colstoun House Residency (2025), the Edward Albee Foundation Residency, the Skowhegan Alumni Residency (2021), Foundation Valparaiso Residency (2018), and the Marie Walsh Sharpe Foundation (1995).
+Kathryn Lynch was born in 1961 and received her MFA from the University of Pennsylvania in 1990.
+She has participated in several residency programmes including, the Colstoun House Residency (2025), the Skowhegan Alumni Residency, the Edward Albee Foundation Residency (2021), Foundation Valparaiso Residency (2018), and the Marie Walsh Sharpe Foundation (1995).
 She was awarded the NYSCA/NYFA Artist Fellow in Painting in 2018 and received the 1989 Fellowship Award from the Vermont Studio Center through the University of Pennsylvania.
-Lynch’s work has been exhibited globally in over 20 solo shows and upwards of 30 group exhibitions, including the Center for Maine Contemporary Art’s 2025 Biennial, with presentations in cities such as New York, St. Petersburg, Boston, Los Angeles, and Miami.
-Her work can be found in a number of collections, such as Fort Wayne Museum of Art (IN, USA), University of California Berkeley Art Museum (CA, USA), Millenium Art Collection (NY, USA), Wellington Art Collection (UK), and Microsoft (WA, USA).
+Lynch’s work has been exhibited globally in over twenty solo shows and upwards of thirty group exhibitions, including the Center for Maine Contemporary Art’s 2025 Biennial, with presentations in cities such as New York, St. Petersburg, Boston, Los Angeles, and Miami.
+Her work is also included in multiple prominent collections, such as Fort Wayne Museum of Art (Indiana, USA), University of California Berkeley Art Museum (California, USA), Millenium Art Collection (New York, USA), Wellington Art Collection (UK), and Microsoft (Washington, USA).
 Lynch lives and works in Catskill, New York.

 By continuing to use this site you consent with our cookie policy.
 You can read more here.